Raniconduh/cscroll/README.md

 * `var`: Set a variable equal to something `var variable = false` ([see Variables](#variables) and ['config file'](#config-file))

 * `i`: Open the [info buffer](#info-buffer) viewer

+#### Deleting

+The `d` command will always ask for confirmation to delete a file.
+If numerous files are marked, the prompt will show the number of marked files (as those will all be deleted).
+Whenever cscroll attempts to delete a non-empty directory, it will prompt for confirmation to do a recursive removal and will show the number of files that will be deleted inside of that directory.
+This secondary prompt will be shown whenever a non-empty directory is being deleted.
+No secondary prompt will be shown if the directory is empty.

 #### Renaming